 In Focus: Gender equality matters in COVID-19 response

-UN Women is working to provide support to all women on the front lines of the fight against this pandemic; promoting flexible working arrangements for women with a burden of care; and prioritizing services to prevent gender-based domestic violence.
+UN Women is working to provide support to all women on the front lines of the fight against this pandemic; promoting flexible working arrangements; and prioritizing services to prevent gender-based domestic violence.
 Now you, too, can help them.

 The COVID-19 pandemic is not just a health issue.
 It is a profound shock to our societies and economies, and women are at the heart of care and response efforts underway.